sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 [sbt/sbt](https://github.com/sbt/sbt) project then pulls in the raw JAR and [injects the appropriate boot.properties files for sbt](launcher-inject).

+#### [compiler-interface][Compiler-Interface]

+The compiler interface is the part of sbt that is recompiled against the version of the Scala compiler that is used to compile your projects.

+It is in charge of extracting information from your source code by walking the compiled trees and is therefore very sensitive to the Scala version in use.

 ### Plans for modularization